 Think about it – are there parents who wish they could disenroll their child from the public school because of the negative experience their child is having there?

-\You bet!!
-AND, that’s been demonstrated over the past few years, as public school mandates have parents choose to check out their local Catholic or Christian school.
+AND, that’s been demonstrated over the past few years, as public school mandates have parents choosing to check out their local Catholic or Christian school.

 For those who decide to remain in public school, what’s keeping them there and from enrolling them in a private or faith-based school?
 The perceived high cost of tuition.